 Skin Wrinkling and Rippling- Visible and palpable wrinkling of implants and breast skin can occur.
-Some wrinkling is normal and expected with silicone gel-filled breast implants.
-This may be more pronounced in patients who have silicone gel-filled implants with textured surfaces or thin breast tissue.
-Palpable wrinkling and/or folds may be confused with palpable tumors and questionable cases must be investigated.
+Some wrinkling is normal and expected with saline-filled breast implants.
+This may be more pronounced in patients who have saline-filled implants with textured surfaces or thin breast tissue.
+It may be possible to feel the implant fill valve.
+Some patients may find palpable valve and wrinkles cosmetically undesirable.
+Palpable valve, wrinkling and/or folds may be confused with palpable tumors and questionable cases must be investigated.